jonnor/ESC-CNN-microcontroller/report/report.md

 \label{chapter:datasets}

-The Urbansound taxonomy[@UrbanSound8k, ch 2] is a proposed taxonomy of sound sources, developed based on analysis of noise complaints in New York city between 2010 and 2014.
+The Urbansound taxonomy[@UrbanSound8k, ch 2] is a proposed taxonomy of sound sources, developed based on analysis of noise complaints in New York City between 2010 and 2014.
 The same authors also compiled the Urbansound dataset[@UrbanSound8k, ch 3], based on selecting and manually labeling content from the Freesound[@Freesound] repository.
 10 different classes from the Urbansound taxonomy were selected and 1302 different recordings were annotated, for a total of 18.5 hours of labeled audio.
-A curated subset with 8732 audio clips of maximum 4 seconds is known as *Urbansound8k*.
+A curated subset with 8732 audio clips with a maximum length of 4 seconds is known as *Urbansound8k*.

 \begin{table}[h]
 \centering